Los Angeles Chapter 11 Bankruptcy Attorney

-Chapter 11 of the bankruptcy code is a “reorganization” and is primarily for businesses (small or large) such as corporations and partnerships, or for individuals with large debts and assets who do not meet the strict asset/debt limitations of Chapter 13.
+Chapter 11 of the bankruptcy code is a “reorganization” and is primarily for businesses (small or large) such as corporations and partnerships, and for individuals with large debts and assets who do not meet the debt limitations of Chapter 13.

-It is very useful in real estate cases where you are trying to find ways to catch up on past due payments, or buy some time for selling a piece of property that has equity, or for dealing with delinquent taxes, or any scenario where you need time to catch up on payments, but keep your business running.
+Chapter 11 is very useful in real estate cases where you are trying to find ways to catch up on past due payments, or buy some time for selling a piece of property that has equity, or for dealing with delinquent taxes, or any scenario where you need time to catch up on payments, and keep your business running.

-If you are an individual or a small business owner (not a corporation or partnership), make sure to also check out the information for bankruptcy Chapter 7 and Chapter 13 and read the information on business bankruptcy options to better understand the difference between your personal liabilities and that of your business/corporation.
+If you are an individual or a small business owner (not a corporation or partnership), make sure to also check out information for bankruptcy Chapter 7 and Chapter 13.
+Also, see how a Los Angeles Area bankruptcy lawyer can help you better understand the difference between your personal liabilities and that of your business/corporation.
 Contact my office today to speak with an attorney.

 Who Can File Chapter 11?

-Individuals would normally file a Chapter 11 if they do not meet the debt limitations of Chapter 13 or if they need more flexibility with repayment terms than is offered in Chapter 13.
+Individuals would file a Chapter 11 if they do not meet the debt limitations of Chapter 13 or if they need more flexibility with repayment terms than is offered in Chapter 13.

 Businesses file when they want to continue operating their business but need some breathing room from creditors and a chance to propose a repayment plan.

 Small Business Subchapter V of Chapter 11 Explained By Los Angeles Lawyer